edwardlee03/cli/man/src/image/pull.md

     Digest: sha256:e7d38b3517548a1c71e41bffe9c8ae6d6d29546ce46bf62159837aad072c90aa
     Status: Downloaded newer image for debian:latest

-Docker images can consist of multiple layers.
-In the example above, the image consists of two layers; `fdd5d7827f33` and `a3ed95caeb02`.
+**Docker images can consist of multiple layers.** In the example above, the image consists of two layers; `fdd5d7827f33` and `a3ed95caeb02`.

+Docker镜像可以包含多个图层。

-Layers can be reused by images.
-For example, the `debian:jessie` image shares both layers with `debian:latest`.
+**Layers can be reused by images.** For example, the `debian:jessie` image shares both layers with `debian:latest`.
 Pulling the `debian:jessie` image therefore only pulls its metadata, but not its layers, because all layers are already present locally: